 Kosovo’s authorities and enterprising communities, including Kosovans in the diaspora, were able to kick-start an economic recovery in the years following the 1999 conflict.
 Growth of GDP peaked at 5.4 percent in 2008, after the immediate post-conflict surge and is rising again, at 4.3 percent, following the 2009 global economic crisis.
 However Kosovo’s economy is still a problem and poses a greatest threat to long-term stability.
 Unemployment stands at 40.7% for men and 56.4% for women.

-Human Development Index increased marginally from 0.678 in 2007 to 0.700 in 2010, and 0.714 in 2012; however it is still the lowest in region and Europe.
+Human Development Index increased marginally from 0.678 in 2007 to 0.700 in 2010, 0.714 in 2012, and 0.739 on 2016; however it is still the lowest in region and Europe.
 While Kosovo’s economy faces many fundamental challenges, the energy and potential of Kosovo’s young work-ready population are significant economic assets.

 Improvement in the welfare, transition to market economy, achievements in democracy.

 Poverty, inbalance of trade, high unemployment, heavy reliance on remittances.